esae/MobileAppTutorial/README.md

 # Welcome to the Mobile App Tutorial
-_This is modified version of the Cordova / PhoneGap Tutorial by Christophe Coenraets (http://coenraets.org/blog/cordova-phonegap-3-tutorial/) as step by step showcase for our students @ FHNW._
+_This is modified version of the Cordova / PhoneGap Tutorial by Christophe Coenraets (http://coenraets.org/blog/cordova-phonegap-3-tutorial/) as step by step showcase for our students @ FHNW.
+Original text is marked using direct quotation ""_

 ## Requirements
 * NetBeans IDE, Java - 8.0